Be bold and courageous in the use your spiritual gifts

 I am the LORD your God, Who brought you out of the land of Egypt; Open your mouth wide, and I will fill it” (Psalm81: 10).

-The Bible is calling all of us to stir up the gifts of God inside us.
+The Bible is calling all of us to stir up the gifts of God inside of us.

 “Therefore I remind you to stir up the gift of God which is in you through the laying on of my hands.
 7 For God has not given us a spirit of fear, but of power and of love and of a sound mind” (2Timothy 1: 6-7).

-This will require some elements of faith from us.
+This will require an element of faith from us.
 First of all, we have to believe that the gifts are already in us.
 Secondly, we have to be bold and courageous to add some actions to our faith despite all fears.
-It is no secret that faith without work is dead.
-A friend, God’s word for you today is this: Be bold to use the gifts of God that are lying dormant inside of you right now.
+It is no secret that faith without works is dead.
+Friend, God’s word for you today is this: Be bold to use the gifts of God that are lying dormant inside of you right now.

 1. Begin to boldly interpret dreams for someone!

-2. Begin to bodly teach and lead a bible study group!
+2. Begin to boldly teach and lead a Bible study group!

 3. Start a faith clinic and boldly begin to minister to the sick!

-4. Start the ministry of edification and encouragement by boldly declaring the prophetic message God has put on your heart to the people who need to hear them!
+4. Start the ministry of edification and encouragement by boldly declaring the prophetic message God has put on your heart to the people who need to hear it!

 5. Rise up to a new level in life by using what God has given you to bless others.